For anyone eager to get out on a lake or reservoir in Alberta, you'll find…

-My first ever kayaking trip took place in Clayoquot Sound, on the remote west coast of Vancouver Island.
+Kayaking Clayoquot Sound, on the remote west coast of Vancouver Island was my first ever sea kayaking adventure.
 That trip was the start of my love affair with the sport.
 Since then I, along with my husband, have done countless kayaking trips, primarily to spots off of Vancouver Island, though we’ve done some inland paddling as well.

-Clayoquot Sound is a remarkable spot for a kayaking trip.
-It’s ruggedly beautiful with classic west coast mountain and ocean scenery plus a number of stunning white sand beaches, though most are accessible via surf landings or a walk across an island.
+It’s a memorable experience kayaking Clayoquot Sound.
+To start with it’s ruggedly beautiful with classic west coast mountain and ocean scenery.
+In addition the area is home to a number of stunning white sand beaches, though most are accessible via surf landings or a walk across an island.

 There are a number of ways you can explore Clayoquot Sound, depending on how much time you have and what kind of paddling skills you possess.
 In all likelihood your trip will start in Tofino – a great seaside town that deserves a few days as well.

 If you only have a day, then plan to paddle to Meares Island.
 Do it on your own or with a guided group if you are new to paddling.
 Boat and sea plane traffic as well as currents can be challenging in Tofino’s harbour.
 The goal of this short trip is to marvel at some of the oldest and biggest trees in British Columbia.

 Once you’ve kayaked to the trailhead, it’s a 3 km (2 mi) round-trip hike through the forest on a boardwalk to the famous Hanging Garden Tree, a western red cedar with a massive 18.3 m (60 ft) circumference.

 If you have three days, a circumnavigation of Meares Island is possible.
 Or you can head to Milties Beach on Vargas Island and set up camp for a few days.

 From there, walk across the island and enjoy the spectacular beach and the wildness of the area without any of the risk of a surf landing.